wdzhao123/APL/README.md

 # Eval
 ### DBD
-If you want to use Fmax and MAE to evaluate the results, you can run `./evaluate_dbd/evaluate.m` in MATLAB.
+If you want to use Fmax and MAE to evaluate the results, you can run the following code in MATLAB.
 It shows the PR curve and F-measure curve at the same time.

+>./evaluate_dbd/evaluate.m

 ### Deblurring
 If you want to use PSNR, SSIM and MAE to evaluate the result, use the following code: